“Do you grow everything yourself?”

 Rather than me trying to become the expert at growing the best local food, I am going to FIND THE FARMERS WHO ALREADY ARE EXPERTS at growing the best local food.

--Jerry Ward grows tomatoes in a greenhouse and is able to have them ripe weeks before mine would ever be ready.
+-Trevor grows tomatoes and cucumbers in a greenhouse and is able to have them ripe weeks before mine would ever be ready.

--My lettuce would always go bitter in the summer heat, but Nick and Ian know how to use shade cloth and frequent watering to keep the lettuce mild and sweet all summer.
+-My lettuce would always go bitter in the summer heat, but Ian knows how to use shade cloth and frequent watering to keep the lettuce mild and sweet all summer.

--Jerry and Paul plant and dig potatoes with a tractor.
+-Paul plants and digs potatoes with a tractor.
 I used to do it all by hand.

 Sourcing from other farmers has allowed me to bring you a higher quality product than I would be able to grow myself.

-But I've gotten alot of questions lately about whether the other growers are organic or chemical free.
+But I've gotten a lot of questions lately about whether the other growers are organic or chemical free.
+To answer that question, check out this.

 Thank you so much for supporting Glory Garden as we grow!